your cart is empty

 The 2003 growing season started late and was marked by wet weather.
 A hot summer and higher-than-average temperatures in mid-September jump started harvest, which ended in October just four weeks after it began.
 This wonderful vintage produced multi-layered, richly textured wines.

-The exemplary 2003 growing season produced a complex, ever-evolving wine that has yet to reveal its age.
-Over time, the oak has transitioned into a supporting role for the luscious, black cherry fruit that remains abundant, accompanied by an elegant balance of spices, acidity and silky tannins.
-Its soft, velvety structure is beguiling.
-Decant 30 to 60 minutes.
-Drink now through 2018.
+The exemplary 2003 growing season in Alexander Valley produced a complex, ever-evolving wine that has come into its own with age.
+Over time, the oak has transitioned into a supporting role for the delicate black cherry flavors and exotic notes of earl grey tea and cigar box that float from the glass.
+Accompanied by an elegant balance of spices, acidity and silky tannins, this wine is a welcome addition at the dinner table to be enjoyed now through 2018 in 750mL bottles and 2023 in 1.5L magnums.

 Jordan Alexander Valley Cabernet Sauvignon is considered a great choice for food pairing due to its balance of fruit, acidity and lower alcohol.
 This Bordeaux style blend of Cabernet Sauvignon is very versatile on the dinner table, from meat and poultry dishes to pastas and grilled vegetables.